attenterprise/attsc/readme.md

 1. When the platform finish processing your test application will be ready to use it

 ### Axeda Configuration
-You will need an account in Axeda in order to configure test devices

-1. Please create an account in Axeda
-1. Log in to Axeda using your credentials
+1. Log into Axeda using your credentials

 #### Model and assets
 At the beginning you should create a model of a device and a few test assets